metapieman/uk-house-prices/README.md

 ## Short description

 Makefile-based project to study UK house prices using Land Registry data.
-Currently produces plots for London only, but may still be useful simply as a tool for maintaining an up-to-date Land Registry dataset.
+Currently produces plots for London only, but may also be useful for other regions as a tool for maintaining an up-to-date Land Registry dataset.

 ## Requirements